LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

   #.
 Create a topic branch off the develop branch and push the new branch
      to Bitbucket.
   #.
-Make changes and commit them to your branch in your local copy of the repo.
+Make changes and commit them to your branch in your local copy of the
-     Remember to push changes to the main repo on Bitbucket regularly for backup.
+     repository.
+Remember to push changes to the main repo on Bitbucket regularly for backup and so you can easily recover earlier versions of your work if you need to do so.
   #.
 If you are working on your topic branch for a while, it is a good idea
      to keep your topic branch current with the develop branch by merging develop into your topic branch regularly.
+This will simplify the process of merging your work into the develop branch when you are ready.
   #.
 When your work is complete (including required testing, documentation,
      etc.), create a pull request so others on the team can review your work.
 See :ref:`pullrequest-label`.